Consumer Reports’ Top 10 Least Satisfying Cars Have Some Real Stinkers

-At the end of the day, owner satisfaction is the best way to figure out if a certain car model is worth buying.
+At the end of the day, owner satisfaction is the best way to determine if a certain car model is worth buying.
 Although individual examples can vary, chances are, if thousands of people are satisfied with the car you want to buy, you will also be satisfied.
-Well, the inverse is also true; if thousands of people are dissatisfied with a model, chances are you might also be bummed with that purchase.
-Here are Consumer Reports’ top 10 least satisfying cars.
+Well, the inverse is also true; if thousands of people are dissatisfied with a model, you might be bummed about that purchase.

 10) 2023 Kia Forte